Ahmed-Araby/Messenger-App/README.md

 ## Technologies Used
 * React
 * Firebase for Auth
-* fireStore for store the messages and sync messages between users of the same channel.
+* fireStore to store the messages and sync messages between users of the same channel.

 ## to do: